 We stayed late at school tonight, Thursday, for conferences and I drove home in the dark.
 I mused over the fact that the custodian had told me snow was coming.
 I knew I needed to pull the basil out of the ground before it froze.
 And I remembered that the death of my father was the second week in October, four years ago.
 It was this same week, conference week.

-The World is Indifferent to Our Tragedies and Emergencies
+The World is Indifferent to Our Tragedies and Emergenc

-Well I looked but there were no flights any sooner.
+Well, I looked but there were no flights with space any sooner.
 Reflecting that the world is indifferent to our tragedies and emergencies, I continued planning to arrive in two days.

-My colleague Stephanie saw me walking down the school hall asked me, was I still here, why wasn’t I leaving already?
+My teacher friend saw me walking down the school hall asked me, was I still here, why wasn’t I leaving already?

 And I said no, no flights.

-And I said well Stephanie he will hold on until I get there.
-He will have to.
+And I said “well he will hold on until I get there.
+He will have to.”

-Ah Susan she said and hugged me and we cried.
+me and we cried.
 And I was right.
-Dad stayed with us until I arrived and then until I left three days later and he passed away less than an hour after I left his bedside.
+Dad stayed with us until I arrived and then held on until I left three days later and he passed away less than an hour after I left his bedside.

 I don’t feel very good about this.
 Although it’s been said the persons often pass away when the family is out of the room.